looker-open-source/looker-load-testing/nuke-from-orbit/docker-image/README.md

 ## docker-compose Assets

 This directory also contains assets used to test the containerized load testing tool.
 These are suitable for use with docker-compose.
-An i example docker-compose.yaml is included below:
+An example docker-compose.yaml is included below:

 ```